Luigi's Mansion: Gameplay

 Luigi's Mansion's story takes place over four "areas", or sets of explorable rooms between boss fights.
 Players may also access a training room and a gallery at Professor E. Gadd's laboratory between areas or upon starting the game.
 In each area, players control Luigi to explore the mansion's rooms and hunt down the ghosts within them, acquiring keys to get through locked doors and eventually fighting a boss ghost at the end of the area.
 To assist him in his task, Luigi uses a flashlight and two inventions supplied by E. Gadd – the Poltergust 3000, a specially modified, high-powered vacuum cleaner; and the Game Boy Horror, a play on Nintendo's Game Boy Color.

 To capture ghosts, Luigi must first stun a ghost with his flashlight, revealing its heart.
 He then must use the Poltergust 3000 to suck them up, steadily reducing the ghost's hit points to zero, at which point they are captured.
-The more hit points, the more time it takes for a ghost to be captured, giving them a chance to break free while leaving Luigi more exposed to harm.
-If Luigi's HP is reduced to zero from being hurt by the ghosts or other accidents, the game is over.
+The more hit points the ghost has, the more time it takes for a ghost to be captured, giving them a chance to break free while leaving Luigi more exposed to harm.
+If Luigi's health is reduced to zero from being hurt by the ghosts or other accidents, the game is over.
 Along his journey, Luigi locates three elemental medals, each granting the Poltergust with the ability to summon and vacuum ghosts from fire, water, and ice sources and expel their respective elements to capture specific ghosts or solve puzzles.
 In addition to capturing the regular ghosts in the mansion, Luigi must catch "portrait ghosts" from some rooms, each requiring a condition be met to make them available for capture.
 Rooms are usually dark upon initial access, and Luigi hums nervously to the music, but once all the ghosts are captured, it brightens up, and Luigi pleasantly whistles the melody.